deprecate/metal-router/demos/basic/README.md

   metal build
   ```

-5. Run some local web server and open `index.html` on the browser.
+5. Run some local web server on the root of the project and open `http://localhost:[PORT]/demos/basic/index.html` on the browser.
 Note that metal-router will not work on `file://`.